LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

   #.
 A *yaml* file, named `sidre_shroud.yaml`, which contains an annotated
      description of C++ types and their interfaces in *sidre* C++ files.
-     This file and its contents are manually generated.
-When
+     This file and its contents are generated manually.

   #.
 Header files, such as `sidre.h`, that can be included in C files.
 Such
-     a file includes files containing Shroud-generated 'extern' C prototypes.
+     a file includes files containing Shroud-generated 'extern C' prototypes.

   #.
 Directories to hold the generated files for different languages; e.g.,
      `c_fortran` for C and Fortran APIs, `python` for python API, etc.